Meet Roger Lee

 I hope you’ve enjoyed these meet-and-greets as much as I have, and that you are now impatient to hold the novel in your hands.
 (I know I am!)

-Here are links to previous No Tomorrows Character Interviews in case you missed any:
+At the end of this post, you’ll find links to previous No Tomorrows Character Interviews in case you missed any.
+Hope you enjoy!

 Okay, let’s get started.